 Default iteration path for new work items

 When you create a new work item from the Queries tab or from the New Work Item dashboard widget, the iteration path of that work item is always set to the current iteration.
-This is not what all teams want, because it will mean that bugs could show up on the task board immediately.
+This is not what all teams want, because it means that bugs could show up on the task board immediately.
 With this improvement, teams can choose the default iteration path (a specific one or the current iteration) that should be used for new work items.
 Navigate to the administration area for your team to choose a default iteration.

 For more information, see the Customize area and iteration paths page.